In the past year or so, tensions in the South China Sea (SCS) seem to be flaring up again as maritime disputes occur more frequently.

 The ongoing Covid-19 pandemic has exposed many issues with the Philippine government and its military, and the country does not have much spare capacity to cope with the current round of rising tensions in the SCS.
 In recent years, the US has provided some US$1.3 billion in military aid to the Philippines, which has helped the country greatly in training its military personnel and combatting domestic terrorism etc.

 The Philippines has a long history of military cooperation with the US and it is still necessary for it to continue doing so under the new circumstances.
 After all, being a US ally is an important amulet.
-Let us not forget that, the Secretary of State of the US, Mike Pompeo, once made it clear that any military attack on the Philippines in the SCS would trigger mutual defence obligations provided for by the Mutual Defense Treaty between the Philippines and the US.
+Let us not forget that, the Secretary of State of the US, Mike Pompeo, once made it clear that any military attack on the Philippines in the SCS would trigger mutual defence obligations provided for by the mutual defence treaty between the Philippines and the US.

 It would be wise for the Philippines to be more low-key and pragmatic, and to avoid playing too big a part in this new round of rising tensions in the SCS.

 The Covid-19 pandemic has not only devastated the global economy, but also caused important changes to regional and international politics, and things seem to be heating up again in the SCS.
 Through infrastructure development and maintaining its military cooperation with the US, the Philippines is consolidating and expanding its vested interests in the SCS.